 Day Three – British Museum, West End, Regent’s Park

 Get to the British Museum (near Tottenham Court Road, Holborn, Russell Square, or Goodge Street tube stations) early enough to avoid the worst of the crowds and gaze upon some of the world’s most valuable treasures.
+It’s one of those London landmarks you have to see.
 Famed for its extensive collections, don’t miss the controversial Parthenon (or Elgin) Marbles, the Sutton Hoo treasures of Anglo-Saxon Britain, or the Rosetta Stone, the key to unraveling the mystery of ancient Egyptian hieroglyphics.

 The famed West End, packed with restaurants and theatres, is not far from the British Museum, and you can join Oxford Street from Tottenham Court Road underground station.
 One of the country’s premier shopping streets, you’ll find all the country’s leading stores have a presence here.
 Turn left into Regent Street for some of London’s most well-known shops, including Liberty and Hamleys.